4 - 5

-The West Maroon Trail offers a stunning point-to-point trail run from Aspen to Crested Butte through the Maroon Bells Snowmass Wilderness.
+The West Maroon Trail offers a long-distance hike from Aspen to Crested Butte through the Maroon Bells Snowmass Wilderness.

-Runners can take the trail out and back or can run one way and arrange to have a shuttle pick them up at the end of the trail.
+Hikers can take the trail out and back or can hike one way and arrange to have a shuttle pick them up at the end of the trail.

-After Crater Lake, runners will enter the valley between Maroon Bells and Pyramid Peak before then beginning a steep ascent up into Maroon Pass.
+After Crater Lake, hikers will enter the valley between Maroon Bells and Pyramid Peak before then beginning a steep ascent up into Maroon Pass.

 Beautiful views abound on this trail.